zaneris123/CoordinateOffset/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **Environment details**
+CoordinateOffset version:
 Output of `/version`:
-CoordinateOffset version:
-PacketEvents version:
 Output of `/plugins`:
-Link to pastebin of `config.yml` (if modified):
+Upload `config.yml` to https://mclo.gs/ :

 **Log errors**
 ```
+Paste logs here.
 Include any stack traces, exceptions, or error messages printed when the bug occurs.
 ```
 **Steps to reproduce**
 Please give any additional details that might help us to recreate the bug in a test server.